Table of Contents

 You need to note that there is more initial expense than just the tortoise itself.
 You must also invest in a home for your new pet.
 It is not advised that you allow a tortoise to roam your house.
 There are a variety of reasons for this, not the least of which is the fact that it could begin to see you as an intruder in “its” home.

 It is best to provide an enclosed habitat for your pet tortoise in the form of a vivarium or tortoise table, which can be purchased either at a local reptile store or online.
 If you are interested, Amazon has a good selection of tortoise enclosures.
-Just click hereOpens in a new tab. to have a look (opens in a new tab).
+Just click here to have a look (opens in a new tab).

 We Recommend…